Weave in Cast-on Tail

 How to Make a Slipknot

-Learn to make a slipknot for knitting with Liz @PurlsAndPixels.
+Learn how to make a slipknot so you can start knitting with this free online lesson by Liz Chandler @PurlsAndPixels.

 In knitting, a slipknot is used as the first step of a long tail cast on; it will create the first loop on your knitting needles.
 You will be able to adjust the size of your first loop by pulling on either tail of the slipknot.
 This helps your yarn loop fit onto your knitting needle with the correct “tension” or tightness.
 Your slipknot will always count as the first stitch in your knitting cast on.